-I'm Professor and Chair of Philosophy at UCSD.
+I'm a Professor of Philosophy at UC San Diego.
 I've been here since 2001.
 Previously I was in the Department of Philosophy, Logic & Scientific Method at the London School of Economics.
 Before that I obtained my Ph.D. from Rutgers University in 1997.

 My main areas of research are: